 Video of the Day

 Both workout programs are broken into three cycles of 30 days each.
 You work out six days per week, 30 to 90 minutes each day.
 On average, the P90X workouts are longer.
-The longest Supreme 90 Day workout is 60 minutes, but P90X has a 90-minute workout.
-On the days you do P90X strength-training workouts, which are 40 to 60 minutes, you also do the Ab Ripper X workout, which adds another 15 minutes to the session.
+The longest Supreme 90 Day workout is 60 minutes, but P90X has a 90-minute yoga workout.
+On the days you do P90X strength-training workouts, which are 60 minutes, you also do the Ab Ripper X workout, which adds another 15 minutes to the session.

-The P90X program includes a cardio workout, a martial arts style workout and a plyometrics workout.
+The P90X program includes a cardio workout, a martial arts-style workout and a plyometrics workout.
 The Supreme 90 Day program includes a cardio workout and a Tabata interval workout.
 Tabata intervals consist of 20 seconds of intense exercise followed by 10 seconds of rest.
 The extra workouts for the P90X program are a stretching workout and a yoga workout.

 Both systems include a nutrition component; however, the P90X nutrition guide is more detailed than the Supreme 90 Day guide.
 The P90X nutrition plan is broken into three phases: Fat Shredder, Energy Booster and Endurance Maximizer.
-Each phase has a specific macro-nutrient breakdown and daily caloric goal.
+Each phase has a specific macro-nutrient breakdown and estimated daily caloric goal.